 As with all of these things, focus on doing what you can with what you have.

 Can you spend a little less this week to buy an extra pack of toilet paper?
-Can you find some extra money to buy a couple extra packages of diapers?
+Or can you find some extra money to buy a couple extra packages of diapers?
 Can you buy 4 containers of the dish soap that is on sale instead of just 1?
 Remember that everything you buy now will help you prepare for the future.

 What else can I do to get ready for inflation?